Lucas van Leyden: Paintings

-Four broad stages in his artistic development are characterized by Elise Lawton Smith as his early half-length figures (c 1506–1512), the development of his landscapes (c 1512–1520), the influence of Antwerp paintings (c 1521–25) and the late works (ca 1525–1531), where multiple figures are deployed against wooded landscapes, as in the Healing of blind man of Jericho (illustration).
+Four broad stages in his artistic development are characterised by Elise Lawton Smith as his early half-length figures (c 1506–1512), the development of his landscapes (c 1512–1520), the influence of Antwerp paintings (c 1521–25) and the late works (ca 1525–1531), where multiple figures are deployed against wooded landscapes, as in the Healing of blind man of Jericho.

 Raimondi's studies of nudes inspired van Leyden in his later work, particularly his altarpieces, in which he is an early Dutch adopter of the Italian-style nude figure.
 Two further artistic influences were Albrecht Dürer and Jan Gossaert.
 Indeed, he was friends with both, and Dürer drew van Leyden's portrait when they met in 1521.
 Dürer's mastery of engraving and Gossaert's Romanist style both heavily influenced van Leyden's work.